Kozo Iizuka: Higashi-Ikebukuro runaway car crash and trial

 On April 19, 2019, while driving his Toyota Prius in the Ikebukuro district of Tokyo, Iizuka ran a red light and struck and killed a mother and daughter who were on a bicycle (Mana Matsunaga, 31, and her daughter Riko, 3), injured eight others at a pedestrian crossing, and his wife, who was riding with him.
 The reported cause of the crash was Iizuka stepping on the accelerator when he meant to apply the brake.
 About a year before the incident, Iizuka had received treatment on his right knee and was advised by his doctor to drive as little as possible.

 In spite of Iizuka having caused a fatal crash, he was not arrested.
 Police stated that this was because Iizuka was injured at the scene and was elderly, and hence was not expected to run away or attempt to destroy evidence.
 However, in similar crashes caused by elderly drivers that have occurred in Japan following Iizuka's, each and every suspect has been arrested almost immediately, regardless of their age and state of health.
 This has led to widespread scrutiny and criticism of the police in Japan in regard to just how impartially they enforce the law.

-One of the victim's parents started a campaign demanding that police prosecute Iizuka in line with normal practice and 390,000 signatures were collected.
+One of the victim's parents started a campaign demanding that police prosecute Iizuka in line with normal practice, collecting 390,000 signatures.
 The petition was submitted to the National Police Agency of Japan.
-Finally, on November 12, 2019, the Traffic Investigation Division of the Tokyo Metropolitan Police Department referred Iizuka to prosecutors on suspicion of causing fatal injury by negligent driving.
+On November 12, 2019, the Traffic Investigation Division of the Tokyo Metropolitan Police Department referred Iizuka to prosecution on suspicion of causing fatal injury by negligent driving.
 Iizuka claimed that there was a mechanical problem with the brake and/or accelerator, but vehicle function tests revealed no mechanical defects.
 The Metropolitan Police Department concluded that negligent driving by Iizuka was the cause of the crash.
 In February 2020, he was prosecuted.